james-millner/technomads-talk-1/slides/images.md

 --

 ## A Modern Archtectural Pattern
-The MVC pattern is the process of separating business logic, input logic and view logic in the form of Models, Views and Controllers.
+MVC separates business logic, input logic and view logic in the form of Models, Views and Controllers.

 - Models are structures used by the application for data.
 - Views are responsible for rendering the model data.